 The majority of herniated discs heal on their own or with the help of physical therapy and special exercises designed to minimize the pain a herniated disc causes.
 More severe herniations may require surgery.

 •Neck collar traction

 •Minimally Invasive Endoscopic Laser Spine Surgery (Artificial Disc Replacement, Discectomy)

 The best way to prevent a herniated disc is through some simple lifestyle changes.
 It is important to exercise every day, especially to strengthen your core and back muscles to better support your spine.
 Maintaining a healthy weight eliminates unnecessary pressure and reduces risk.
 It is also important to practice proper posture, especially if your occupation requires you to be seated for hours on end.
 If you have a sedentary office job, try to get up once per hour for a short walk and stretch.

 When considering surgical solutions for your herniated disc, remember that less is more.
 Minimally invasive endoscopic surgery that does not involve implantations is the safest course to explore before your other options.
 Recovery time is quick compared to open back surgery and it can be performed in an outpatient setting.
 It usually requires only local anesthesia.
 Read further about the benefits of this revolutionary surgical technique.

 Do you think you are a candidate for minimally invasive endoscopic laser spine surgery?
-Please contact the Spine Institute at 973-538-4444 to schedule a consultation with Dr. Marc Cohen for a free MRI review at one of our New Jersey locations.
+Please contact the Spine Institute at 973-538-4444 to schedule a consultation with Dr. Marc Cohen at one of our New Jersey locations.